graphistry/graphistry-cli/docs/configure.md

 Note that Graphistry is internally configured via `nginx`.

+### Setup free Semi-Automatic TLS

+The above step may fail if your server does not allow outbound internet traffic.
+To work around, perform a [manual LetsEncrypt Certbot handshake for Caddy](configure-tls-caddy-manual-lets-encrypt-handshake.md).

 ### Setup custom certs

 * Place your certs in `./.caddy/my.crt` and `./.caddy/my.key`